mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/custom-plugins.md

 ##### Plugin Bundles

-Tyk Operator also supports configuring custom plugins to use plugin bundles, where the source code and associated configuration is packaged into a zip file and uploaded to a remote webserver.
+Tyk Operator also supports configuring custom plugins using plugin bundles, where the source code and associated configuration is packaged into a zip file and uploaded to a remote webserver.
 Tyk Gateway will then download, extract, cache and execute the plugin bundles for each of the configured phases of the [API request lifecycle]({{< ref "concepts/middleware-execution-order" >}}).

 Currently, there are no examples documented for configuring plugin bundles with Tyk Operator.
 Please refer to [plugin bundles]({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}}) for further details of the equivalent Tyk Classic API configuration or reach out on the [community forum](https://community.tyk.io).